Define whether to use Claude for ticket routing

 actual_intent

-from our test cases into the classify_support_request
+from our test cases into theclassify_support_request

-method and set up a comparison to assess whether Claude’s intent classification matches our golden intent classification.Customers make implicit requests
+method and set up a comparison to assess whether Claude’s intent classification matches our golden intent classification. - We extracted usage statistics for the API call to calculate cost based on input and output tokens used

 Claude prioritizes emotion over intent